 Chapter 13 bankruptcy is also known as the “wage earners” plan.
-Chapter 13 bankruptcy works by rescheduling a loan you find difficult to pay.
-Chapter 13 bankruptcy is more used than chapter 7 bankruptcy because most Americans don’t qualify for the criteria of chapter 7 bankruptcy.
+It works by rescheduling a loan you find difficult to pay.
+It is the bankruptcy is more used than chapter 7 bankruptcy because most Americans don’t qualify for the criteria of chapter 7 bankruptcy.
 The reason for this is because the guidelines that qualify people for chapter 7 bankruptcy is very stringent.

 Chapter 7 bankruptcy is also called “liquidation” bankruptcy.
 This type of bankruptcy is for debtors that can prove that they can’t afford to pay their debt, and will like their debt discharged.
 If you qualify for chapter 7 bankruptcy, your debt will be discharged before the next 120 days after filing for bankruptcy.

 If you want to get an estimate of what you’ll pay after the chapter 13 bankruptcy, use our calculator below.